callumflack/callum-flack-design/pages/index.md

 ---
 layout: default
 # title: CFd makes web interfaces
-title: In the blink of an eye
+title: Interfaces, in the blink of an eye
 lede: CFd creates websites that make sense, make it easy and resonate immediately.
 A rare breed of creativity + capability.
 # lede: Remarkability lies in seamless edges.
 # lede: Callum Flack works fluidly across graphic design, information design and frontend code.